IntentArchitect/Docs/articles/application-development/modelling/services-designer/modeling-services/modeling-services.md

 ### Create CRUD CQRS Operations Accelerator

-This accelerator will model a CQRS paradigm service with a CRUD implementation for all the `Command`s and `Query`s.
-This implementation contains the following:
+This accelerator will model a CQRS paradigm service with a CRUD implementation, including the following:

 - Create Entity Command
 - Update Entity Command